timothyas/xesn/README.md

 - [ ] Make sure environment yaml is good to go
 - [ ] Unit tests
+    * Right now, the simple ESN can have different size inputs and outputs for training but not prediction... worth implementing?
+If not, probably provide some errors.
 - [ ] Formatting... black?
 - [ ] Integration tests
 - [ ] Regression tests